How is a Precedent Disregarded

 iii).
 The legislation satisfies the requirement of natural justice that laws shall be known before they are enforced.
 Law is declared within the sort of legislation and therefore the same is afterwards enforced by the courts.
 Law is formally declared to the people and if after that they dare to violate the same, they are punished.

 However, that is not the case with precedents.
 It is created and declared in the very act of applying and enforcing it.
-There is not any formal declaration of precedent.
+There is no formal declaration of precedent.
 It is applied as soon as it is made.

 iv).
 The legislation makes rules for cases that have not yet arisen but precedent must wait until the actual and concrete incident comes before the courts for a decision.